 60 Practices for Developing a Corporate Culture of Sustainability

 93% of CEOs see sustainability as important to their company’s future success.
 Yet, most do not know how to embed sustainability into day-to-day decisions, processes, and corporate culture.

-Leading firms, including those that make up the NBS Leadership Council, want to understand how to ‘sustain’ sustainability over the long term.
+Leading firms want to understand how to ‘sustain’ sustainability over the long term.
 Increasingly, they see organizational culture as a fundamental part of the shift toward sustainability.

 This NBS executive report, Embedding Sustainability in Organizational Culture: A How-to Guide for Executives, presents a framework to evaluate and improve efforts to embed sustainability in corporate culture.

 Organizational Culture Sustains Sustainability

 Firms often ask: How do we ensure that sustainability remains in the organization after the CEO or sustainability officer leaves?

 An organization’s culture determines the answer, shaping practices in an ongoing way, throughout the organization.

 Organizational culture establishes and reinforces expectations about what is valued and how things should be done.
 For this reason, culture is often described as “the way we do things around here.”
 Over time, organizations builds up their own culture, providing a sense of identity to members about “who we are” and “what we do”’ An organization’s culture is reinforced and reshaped through the daily practices of its members.